Tips for Choosing Your Perfect First Travel Credit Card

 Not Checking That the Rewards Match Your Lifestyle

 The rewards on your card should line up with your lifestyle.
-If your card offers triple miles, but you don’t fly, it won’t benefit you.
+So if your card offers triple miles, but you don’t fly, it won’t benefit you.
 Additionally, if your card gives you double points each time you eat out, you want to eat out a lot.
 If you don’t do this, you’ll be wasting points.
 Travel credit cards like the Chase United℠ TravelBank Card Issued by Visa work well for some people.
 Researching how your rewards work will save you from wasting them.

 Additional Considerations When Looking for Your First Travel Credit Card